 What is a Payment Gateway?

 Payment gateways, which are also called credit card processing gateways, are necessary for all types of merchants, whether you’re a small business or a larger corporation.
-Payment gateways are used for processing and accepting payments as part of the payment authorization process.
+Payment gateways are used for processing and accepting payments as part of the payment authorization process at checkout.

 Payment gateways encrypt and route all entered data, such as your customers’ credit card information.
 This creates a secure connection that connects payment and credit card processors, card networks, and financial institutions such as the acquiring bank and your customers’ issuing banks.